Note: this post contains affiliate links

 Take Day Trips to the Surrounding Islands

-Many people only go to Koh Chang and then move on to other parts of Thailand or Cambodia.
-However, I would recommend taking a day trip, or a couple of days, to explore the other tropical islands around this area.
+Many people only go to Koh Chang Island and then move on to other parts of Thailand or Cambodia.
+However, I would recommend taking a day trip, or a couple of days, to explore the other tropical islands near Koh Chang.

-Koh Kood and Koh Wai are also great options for a trip from Koh Chang.
+Koh Kood and Koh Wai are also great options for a trip from Koh Chang Island.
 I didn’t make it to Koh Kood and I only went to Koh Wai briefly during a snorkel trip, but they both have their own charms as well.

 You’ll soon find that most islands in Thailand have their own personality and character, it’s worth experiencing as many as you can fit in.

 The waters around Koh Chang Island are ideal for diving because there are plenty of beautiful shallow beginner dive sites, but enough deeper and colorful coral reefs for the more advanced divers as well.
 Specifically, there’s Koh Rang National Park, which is a stunning place to dive.